Variational LOCC-assisted quantum circuits for long-range entangled states

-In our numerical tests, we simulate an 8-qubit model, set $h=16$, and test various values of perturbation strength, $\lambda$.
-We first test the energy achieved by LOCC-VQE and unitary VQE of the same depth of two with the perturbed Hamiltonian introduced above.
+In our numerical tests, we simulate an eight-qubit model, set $h=16$, and test various values of perturbation strength, $\lambda$.
+We first test the energy achieved by LOCC-VQE and unitary VQE of the same depth of $2$ with the perturbed Hamiltonian introduced above.
 For variational training, we set the same number of iterations.
 With variational LOCC-assisted circuit ansatz, information can propagate beyond the light cone limitation placed on unitary circuit ansatz, making it possible for long-range entanglement to emerge within shallow depth.
 The circuit design is inspired by the LOCC protocol for preparing a non-perturbed GHZ state as illustrated in \cite{piroli_quantum_2021}.
-We parameterized near-neighbour data qubits coupled to an ancilla qubit and measured them, and the measurement outcomes were fed into the classical function.
-Detailed circuit parameterization methods are described in Appendix~\ref{app:arch}.
+For each pair of neighboring data qubits, we couple them with an ancilla qubit with parametrized gates and measure the ancilla qubits, the measurement outcomes are later fed into the LOCC protocol function $g$, detailed in Appendix~\ref{app:arch}.